pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 here a series of vignettes, to prompt the many fundamental discussions that have not yet happened around this important topic, and to paint the picture of the Scholarly Commons from various perspectives.
-Of course, we are painting here with the broad stroke of our own opinion, and these vignettes, by themselves, do not reflect the consensus of the SCWG steering committee.
+Of course, we are painting here with the broad stroke of our own opinion, and these vignettes do not necessarily reflect the consensus of the SCWG steering committee.
 The intent is to raise questions, open the discussion, and broaden our collective horizons, with the hope that through this exercise, we can come to some consensus as to which questions we need to be asking, and, not any less important, how best to find answers to those questions.

 Here are a few questions that we're starting with.
 If you have other ideas that you would like to discuss or see discussed, we invite you to share them.
 We